kn0wn/joshking.dev/content/raycast-train-times.md

 published: 2025-05-03
 edited: 2025-05-03
 draft: false
+tags:
+  - tutorial
 ---

 ## New Year, New Office

-&above moved into our new office last month.
+[&above](https://andabove.com) moved into our new office last month.
 There's a bit of an internal joke around how many times we move office as in the last 6 years of the company we've moved almost twice every year.
 I'm a big fan of moving as I always feels it gives a new lease of life to the team and the culture as you get to explore a new area.

 The new office is right next to Waterloo train station in London and a lot of the team gets in and out from there.
 Around the same time I also saw a tweet from [Joe Bell](https://x.com/joebell_) about his new Raycast extension to check train times in Estonia.